 NATIONAL MOM AND POP BUSINESS OWNERS DAY

-National Mom and Pop Business Owners Day is observed annually on March 29th.
-This day honors all small business owners each year on March 29th.
+National Mom and Pop Business Owners Day honors all small business owners each year on March 29th.

-Small businesses are a vital part of the United States economy.
-These businesses are not always appreciated for the critical role that they play.
-We can show them their much-deserved appreciation on National Mom and Pop Business Owners Day.
+Small businesses are a vital part of the United States economy, and the critical role they play is sometimes overlooked.
+Consumers can show them their much-deserved appreciation by shopping locally and at small businesses.

 According to the U.S. Small Business Administration, there are more than 27 million small businesses in the United States.

 Owning your own business is a goal that many people strive to attain.
-It takes long hours, hard work and much dedication.
-Countless hours of nurturing the business are needed in the process of growing the business.
+It takes long hours, hard work, and much dedication.
+Countless hours of nurturing the business are needed to grow the business.
 From starting out to building and expanding, a successful small business is the goal of every owner.

 Some of these Mom and Pop shops are handed down from one generation to the next while others are new start-ups.
 “Mom and Pop” businesses offer superior customer service as the owners take personal pride in their operations as well as pride in their communities.